kent-map/kent/16c/16c-lyly-biography.md

 After this he began writing comedies and was also a Member of Parliament

 In 1583 he took charge of Blackfriars Theatre, producing his early plays 'Campaspe' and 'Sapho and Phao'.
 His other more popular plays include 'Gallathea' (1584) and 'Endimion' (1591), called his 'masterpiece' by Daniel.
-All his plays were performed privately for Queen Elizabeth as well as to the public
+All his plays were performed privately for Queen Elizabeth as well as to the public.

+Lyly's book 'Pappe with an hatchet.
+Alias, a figge for my godson. or Cracke me this nut' (1589) was a reply to the seditious Martin Mar-prelate tracts that had illegally circulated England in 1588 and 1589 and which were highly critical of the episcopacy.
+He wrote: 'These Martins were hatcht of addle egges, els could they not haue such idle heads'.

+'I sawe through his paper coffen, that it was but a cosening corse, and one that had learnde of the holie maid of Kent, to lie in a trance, before he had brought foorth his lie; drawing his mouth awri, that could neuer speake right; goggling with his eyes that watred with strong wine; licking his lips, and gaping, as though he should loose his childes nose..'

+and one that had learnde of the holie maid of Kent, to lie in a trance, before

 The growing popularity of Thomas Kyd, Christopher Marlowe and William Shakespeare led to decline in Lyly's popularity and Lyly began to struggle financially.
 His desperate appeals for a job were not answered by Queen Elizabeth and he was outlived by Edmund Tilney for the post of Master of the Revels